what is the Bcg matrix in marketing?

 For further information on What Is Digital Marketing please read our CEO's blog post.

 Growth Share Matrix

 The BCG matrix can be used to visualise which marketing channels or platforms can help grow a company and the expected ROI per channel.

 There will be noticeable differences between B2B and B2C businesses and across industry sectors.

-For high growth and high returns, we always advise to invest in organic search (SEO).
+For high growth and high returns, we always advise investing in organic search (SEO).
 At the other end of the scale, we have not witnessed companies growing exponentially and achieving high ROI as a result of Twitter alone.

-Please feel free to link to this page or share it with your colleagues, friends and your social network.
+Our goal is to share knowledge with as many people as possible.
+Please help us do this by linking to this page or sharing it with your colleagues, friends and your social network.